Nrisimha Tapaniya Upanishad

-The Nrisimha Tapaniya Upanishad (नृसिंह तापनीय उपनिषद्) is a minor Upanishadic text written in Sanskrit.
+The Nrisimha Tapaniya Upanishad (नृसिंह तापनीय उपनिषद्) is a Upanishadic text written in Sanskrit.
 It is one of the 31 Upanishads attached to the Atharvaveda, and classified as one of the Vaishnava Upanishads.
 It is presented in two parts, the Purva Tapaniya Upanishad and the Uttara Tapaniya Upanishad, which formed the main scriptures of the Narasimha sect of the Vaishnavas dated prior to the 7th century.

 The text is notable for asserting at fourfold identity, that Atman (soul, self) is the same as Om, Brahman (Absolute Reality) and Vishnu Man-Lion avatar, Nrisimha.
 The Upanishad opens with verses of the Rigveda.
 Its foundation of monism philosophy, as well its style is also found in other Vaishnava Upanishads such as those dedicated to Rama.

 The Nrisimha Mantra, with its four supplementary mantras, is enunciated with the epithet "mantraraja" (king of hymns).
 It has "Om" as the foremost hymn which is repeatedly emphasized throughout this Upanishad.
 The text discusses Nrisimha Mantra and related hymns.

 The text is also referred to as Narasimha-tapani Upanishad and Nrisimhatapanopanishad (नृसिंहोत्तरतापनीयोपनिषत्).

 Date

 The century in which Nrsimha-tapani Upanishad text was composed is unclear.
 Farquhar dates it to be complete before the 7th century CE, because Gaudapada mentioned it.
+It is also commented upon by Adi Shankaracharya and his commentary on it is mentioned in the Shankara Digvijaya of Vidyaranya.
+Sayana, the famous commentator of the Vedas quotes it to explain the 5th mantra of the Purusha Sukta in his commentary on the Rig Veda.

 Lamb dates the text to "well before the 7th-century".